Underweight children aged 2 to 5

-If your child is in Reception (ages four and five), they may have already been weighed and their height measured as part of the National Child Measurement Programme.
+If your child is in reception (ages 4 and 5), they may have already been weighed and their height measured as part of the National Child Measurement Programme.

 In some areas you may be sent the results for your child.
 In other areas you will have to contact your local authority to find out your child's measurements.

-If results show that your child is underweight, consult your GP, who can talk to you about the possible causes.
+If results show that your child is underweight, talk to a GP, who can help to find the possible causes.

-If there is a problem with your child's diet, your GP can provide advice that will help bring your child up to a healthy weight, or refer them to a dietitian.
+If there is a problem with your child's diet, the GP can provide advice that will help your child get to a healthy weight, or refer them to a dietitian.

 What your child needs